Maurmoo/-VPN-Setup-and-Usage-Proton-VPN-/README.md

 </p>
 <p>

+- Download the ProtonVPN client from the official website.
-- Downloaded and installed the ProtonVPN client inside the Azure VM.
+- Open the downloaded installer and follow the steps to install ProtonVPN in your Azure VM.
-- Logged into ProtonVPN using the credentials from Step 3.
+- After installation, launch ProtonVPN and log in using your credentials from **Step 3**
 </p>
 <br />